Date and Time (UK):

 A good internet connection.

-Please ensure that you have the latest version of Adobe Flash Player on the computer you will join the webinar from.
+If you are unable to install the app, you will require to have the latest version of Adobe Flash Player on the computer you will join the webinar from.
 This is essential to avoid technical difficulties.
-To check your version of Adobe Flash Player, click on the Adobe Flash Player Version Verifier link below in Support Links
+You should then copy and paste the webinar link into Internet Explorer.
+To check your version of Adobe Flash Player, click on the Adobe Flash Player Version Verifier link below in Support Links.

 The World Clock available using the link below in Support Links may assist you with translating the webinar times into your time zone.